Brush-footed Butterflies (Nymphalidae)

 GermanyBonn, but the species adapted to other habitats are not doing at all; many of these species have disappeared.

 The city area lacks open, inhomogeneous areas.
-There is a lack of unsealed, overgrown areas with high biodiversity and spatial connections between them.
+There is a lack of unsealed, overgrown areas with interfering areas and spatial connections between them.

 Wahnbachtalsperre dam